We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Considerations: Many parents are pleased with this formula and feel it does seem to help their babies.
 A few noted that they didn’t like the packaging and that the formula left an oily residue in the bottle after feeding.

 There aren’t many formulas specifically marketed to help with constipation.
+Constipation is more common in formula-fed babies than in breastfed babies, since breast milk is easier to digest.
 It’s normal for formula-fed babies to have stools between two and threetimes a day before starting solids and two times a day after starting solids.

 Or, your baby might have a different normal.
 But if they seem to be straining and passing hard stools or suddenly start going longer and longer without a dirty diaper, they may be constipated.
 You can try a different formula, and speak to your doctor about other ways to get things moving.

-Key features: Enfamil claims the formula will help your little one poop more comfortably within just one week of use.
+Key features: Enfamil claims the formula will help your little one poop more comfortably within a week of use.
 It contains iron and a special blend of probiotics that Enfamil says aids with digestion.
 Like other varieties, this formula is gentle enough that it can be used every day.

 Considerations: Reviews are mixed on whether or not this formula is a magic fix for constipation.
 A few parents note that their child’s stools turned dark green while using this formula.
 Others say it gave their babies diarrhea and more gas.